Guide to Onsen Etiquette

 - Be careful which door you use.
 Female change rooms have red curtains; males have blue.

-- Get naked.
+- In the change area it's time to get naked.
 Even if you’re shy, you will soon learn to love the onsen.
 Wearing a swimsuit is not an option, unless of course you are at a mixed onsen.

-- Wash thoroughly before getting in the water.
-After placing your clothes in a basket, perch yourself on one of the little stools and scrub every inch of your body with your onsen towel until you’re pink.
+- After placing your clothes in a basket, move into the washing room.
+Wash thoroughly before getting in the water.
+Perch yourself on one of the little stools and scrub every inch of your body with your onsen towel until you’re pink.
 Use lots of soap and try not to splash water everywhere, especially not on other guests.

 - Get in gently.
 If you’re shy you can use your towel for modesty when walking in to the water.
 Ease yourself in so you don’t get too much of a shock – they can be very hot and it can also be slippery.
 If it feels too hot, move as little as possible.